The National Transportation Safety Board (NTSB) has taken a major policy position dealing with wrong-way driving on the nation’s highways.

-Fatal accidents common.
 The agency’s analysis of the problem reveals some shocking statistics.
 Nationwide, head-on collisions kill almost 400 people each year, in addition to inflicting serious injuries on many others.
 Fatal wrong-way accidents tend to kill more than one person on average.
-Nearly a quarter of all wrong-way collisions are fatal, in comparison to less than one percent of all other traffic accidents.
+Nearly a quarter of all wrong-way collisions are fatal, in comparison to less than one percent of all other auto accidents.

 The NTSB found that most wrong-way collisions begin when one driver enters a highway exit ramp in the wrong direction.
 The agency also analyzed accidents triggered by less common errors, such as making a U-turn on the highway or passing through the emergency turnaround in the median but driving against oncoming traffic.

 Who’s at fault?